 You may have seen photos of the Jungfraujoch when researching ski trips in Switzerland.
 It’s close to Grindelwald and Wengen, and many tourists take the railway journey through the Eiger and the Mönch, all the way up to the Jungraujoch station.
 Once there, visitors ride a 25-second ski lift to access the roof of the building, called the Sphinx Hall.
 Its observation platform is 3,571 meters or 11,716 feet above sea level and offers 360-degree views that stretch all the way to France, Germany and Italy.

-If you’re curious about skiing below the Jungfraujoch during winter, check out this video below and call a Mountain Vacation Specialist at 800-610-8911 or Click To Chat.
+If you’re curious about skiing below the Jungfraujoch during winter, check out this video below and call a Mountain Travel Expert at 800-610-8911 or Click To Chat.